Hashy AI

 The Difference between Information Lifecycle Management and Data Lifecycle Management

-The key distinction lies in what they manage: DLM focuses on the raw assets, while ILM governs the meaningful, contextualized intelligence derived from that data.
-It’s also worth noting that lifecycle-based frameworks extend beyond data โ€” for instance, enterprise asset management applies a similar lifecycle approach to physical assets like machinery and equipment.
-Here’s a breakdown of the core differences between ILM and DLM:
+While they sound similar, DLM and ILM are not the same.
+DLM focuses on raw data assets, while ILM governs the meaningful, contextualized intelligence derived from that data.
+It is also worth noting that enterprise asset management applies a similar lifecycle approach to physical assets like machinery and equipment.
+Here is a breakdown of the core differences:

 Feature Information Life Cycle Management (ILM) Data Life Cycle Management (DLM)